RUMBLR - the "Tinder for Fighting"

 People in martial arts circles started to get excited when this app appeared in our consciousness.
 An app to set up real-life fight clubs?
 To find ways to meet and square off against strangers?
 Lots of people in our community thought it was a great idea.

 First off, before we get too far, you guys should know that Rumblr was a complete fake.
-You can read confirmation of it being a hoax here, here and here (and yeah, I find the official denial to be really condescending to the martial arts community, but hey, we can take a little condescension.).
+You can read confirmation of it being a hoax here and here.
+Turns out, Rumblr was basically a slam on the martial arts community (or at least, parts of it).
+Eh, that's okay, we can handle that.

-But man, it was a sensation online.
-People really were excited about it (I signed up for it as a curiosity and yes, it exists sorta, but with just a few fake profiles).
-It would not surprise me if, given that excitement, somebody actually tried to create this for real.
+People really were excited about it.
+I, myself, signed up for it as a curiosity and yes, it existed sorta, but with just a few fake profiles.
+It would not surprise me if, given that excitement, somebody actually tries to create this for real someday.

 1) Legal issues